Decoding the Amoeba Sisters: A full breakdown to Protist Classification

 4. Amoebozoa: This group is characterized by amoeboid movement using pseudopodia (false feet).
 They are generally heterotrophic, obtaining nutrients by phagocytosis (engulfing food particles).

 - Examples: Amoeba proteus (a classic example often shown in introductory biology classes), Dictyostelium discoideum (a social amoeba exhibiting multicellular behavior during reproduction), and various slime molds (which exhibit both unicellular and multicellular phases in their life cycle).
-The fascinating life cycle of slime molds, showcasing the transition between unicellular and multicellular forms, is often discussed by the Amoeba Sisters to emphasize the versatility of protists.
+The fascinating life cycle of slime molds, showcasing the transition between unicellular and multicellular forms, is often discussed by the Amoeba Sisters to underline the versatility of protists.

 Challenges in Protist Classification: Why It's Not So Simple